steveseguin/pink-noise-generator/README.md

 It plays full-spectrum pink noise in the browser, with a little display of the spectrum to give you some visual confirmation of what it's generating.

-I built it for the purpose of measuring the frequency response of some microphones I own.

 ## Try it now live.

 You can access and use it here: [https://steveseguin.github.io/pink-noise-generator/](https://steveseguin.github.io/pink-noise-generator/)